 - (c) Nothing in this section shall prevent the simultaneous offer for subscription or allotment of any shares and debentures or other securities or the receipt of any money payable on application for debentures or other securities. - 219.
-If any company commences business or exercises borrowing powers in contravention of section 218, every person who is responsible for the contravention shall, without prejudice to any other liability, be liable to a fine not exceeding 20 penalty units.
+If any company commences business or exercises borrowing powers in contravention of section 218, every person who is responsible for the contravention shall, without prejudice to any other liability, be liable to a fine of 1,000,000 kyats.